IXE stands for the Initiative of Christians for Europe.

 • to encourage reflection about the process of European unification, particularly in dialogue with national and European institutions; and

-• to help organise events with a European objective on themes of current social relevance.
+• to help organize events with a European objective on themes of current social relevance.

 Generally speaking, the members of IXE are determined to promote a more energetic European awareness in debates at the national level.